 August 2023

-Allan bought this T160 by wire from Baxter Cycles in 2012.
+Allan bought this T160 by wire from the USA in 2012.
 It arrived just prior to xmas, and he brought it around to show me after collecting it from Lyttelton.
 It was in the back of a Hiace van, and the plan was to squeeze the grey frame Rocket 3 in with it for the trip to Blenheim, but it wouldn't fit, so the Rocket stayed.

 The following day we had a big quake, the Rocket fell over in the shed and broke a number of things.
 Bugger.